frederic-perez/AmE-dictionary/data/dictionary.md

 __wheelbarrow__
 __wheelbarrow-sledges__
 __wheeled__ _v_ _Shallows dipped and wheeled._
+__wheeler-dealer__ _n_ _informal_ :dart: One who advances one's own interests by canny, aggressive, or unscrupulous behavior. _I am a wheeler-dealer and I gotta keep movin'._
 __wheelie__
 __wheelwright__ _n_
 __wheeze__ _v_ :three: (wheezing) To breathe in a noisy way that is uncomfortable for you, usually because you are sick. _Wheezing economy._